rosairekota/miss_vote_website/README.md

+# A.Introduction
 This application allows you to manage the miss voting contests.
 To vote a candidate or miss, the voter must register or connect if he already has an account.
 Then assign the rating to its candidate.
 But for his vote to be validated in the system, he must pay an amount according to his rating via paypal ...

-Little  Help to manage this application:
+# B.Little  Help to manage this application:
 1) Generate migrations
 2) load fixtures
 3) launch the application